git-gatere/ProjectPhase1/README.md

 Dream Lib is a webpage for a library by the same name where readers come to purchase books that are in the library.

 ## Set-up Instructions
 Fork and clone it to your local environment from GitHub.
-Open it on your browser and use as desired.
+Open it in your VS Code.
+Open your VS code terminal and run the following command: npx json-server --watch db.json.
+Then Go live on your browser and use as desired.

 ## Installation Requirements
 Git